Market Analysts see Wendy's Co [WEN] falling to $21. Time to buy?

 Changes Reflect Wendy’s Previously Disclosed Commitment to Ongoing Director Refreshment and Promotion of Board Diversity.

-The stocks have a year to date performance of -2.98 percent and weekly performance of -3.42 percent.
-The stock has been moved at -11.18 percent over the last six months.
-The stock has performed -4.74 percent around the most recent 30 days and changed -2.17 percent over the most recent 3-months.
+The results of the trading session contributed to over 3515109 shares changing hands.
+Over the past one week, the price volatility of Wendy’s Co stands at 2.31% while the volatility over the past one month is 1.95%.

-If compared to the average trading volume of 2.69M shares, WEN reached to a volume of 3097062 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for WEN stock reached $4.03 billion, with 213.10 million shares outstanding and 188.35 million shares in the current float.
+Compared to the average trading volume of 2.68M shares, WEN reached a trading volume of 3515109 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for WEN shares is $21.90 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on WEN stock is a recommendation set at 2.54.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.